mvaled/phew/README.rst

  Phew
 ======

-The best of Peewee with a extensible models and instrumented runtime online models.
+The best of Peewee with a extensible models and instrumented runtime models.

-Inspired by Odoo's runtime models, but allowing the Python inheritance and imports.
+Inspired by Odoo's runtime models, but allowing the Python inheritance and imports (so that mypy_ works).

 .. code-block:: python